-sumption of a constant elasticity across the population.
-It is well-known that heterogeneous elasticities bias the elasticity estimates when there is no pure control group (with unchanged marginal tax rates), but only differences in treatment intensities.
-The same applies in our approach, but as we show in Section 4, it is straightforward to investigate whether the elasticities are heterogeneous and, hence, to determine whether they are likely to be biased.
+Heterogeneous Elasticities: In practice, there may be a number of reasons why elasticities differ across the population.
+Behavioral responses to tax changes may, for example, be larger at the top of the income distribution due to income shifting, or they may be smaller close to tax thresholds due to optimization frictions such as imperfect knowledge of the exact location of the threshold etc. It is well-known that heterogeneous elasticities bias the elasticity estimates when there is no pure control group (with unchanged marginal tax rates), but only differences in treatment intensities.
+The same applies in our approach, but as we show in Section 4, it is often straightforward to investigate whether the elasticities are heterogeneous and, hence, to determine whether the estimates are likely to be biased.